 Louis Vuitton is one of few brands that never discounts products.
 “Items advertised as discounted on the Web are invariably fake,” it states online.
 This is a smart decision for the luxury brand, which realises that doing so retains the value of the products while sending the confident message that the original price is exactly as it should be.

-17 year old Luke Littler has single handedly changed darts.
+Teenage sensation Luke Littler has single handedly changed darts.
 His 2023 World Championship final was the highest viewed non-football programme in the history of Sky Sports.
-For the Premier League Darts, which Littler joined via a guest invitation, there were 125,000 ticket sales on the first day; usually, they sell 60,000 in the first week.
+For the Premier League Darts, which Littler joined via a guest invitation, there were 125,000 ticket sales on the first day – usually, they sell 60,000 in the first week.

-Gone are the days when luxury bags flaunted a giant logo.
-The Row is one of the trendsetting brands that, according to the founders, shows how something made “beautifully, in great fabric, with good fit, it can sell without a logo or a name on it.”
+Gone are the days when luxury bags flaunt a giant logo.
+The Row is one of the trendsetting brands that, according to the founders, shows how something made “beautifully, in great fabric, with good fit, can sell without a logo or a name on it.”

 Rolls Royce reported a £5.4 billion loss in the first half of 2020.
 Like many luxury car brands, the pandemic had wiped out demand – but it proved to be temporary.
 In 2023 it delivered more cars than any other year in its history, and its share price was up by 150% compared to before the pandemic.